What To Do When Your Pinterest Views Drop

 Use keywords in your pin titles, pin descriptions, board titles, board descriptions and on your pin image text overlay.
 Also include them in your bio!

-Did you give your account bio an overhaul?
+Did you give your account bio a Spring Clean?

 Your account bio is valuable real estate on Pinterest and you can add in keywords that help you get found.
 Read how to optimise your Pinterest bio here.